Post

 Fastlane

-Encapsulates the xcodebuild command, integrates with App Store Connect API, Firebase API, and other services.
+Encapsulates the xcodebuild command, as well as the complex steps for connecting to App Store Connect API, Firebase API, and other services.

 Product/fastlane/Fastfile: